VOLUME Concert BY SARAH CURRO

 Annie is part Taiwanese, part Kiwi and part Australian.
 She received both her bachelor and Masters degrees from the University of Melbourne under the supervisions of Stuart Greenbaum and Brenton Broadstock.

 As a composer, Annie has works performed by the Melbourne Symphony Orchestra, Kuring-gai Philharmonic Orchestra (Sydney), the Tasmanian Symphony Orchestra, as well as commissions from the Southern Cross Soloists, Beijing Modern Music Festival, Queensland Conservatorium Griffith University, Ensemble Fabrique (Brisbane) and Chronology Arts (Sydney).

-Nikolas skillfully operated the slide projector in sync with VOLUME 3, tastefully draping the show at key moments in a veil of his stunning imagery.
+Nikolas projected his artwork in sync with VOLUME 3, tastefully draping the show in a veil of his stunning imagery.

-The costume for VOLUME 2 @ Castlemaine State Festival was found in a store in Melbourne Central called Fashion Incubator, all credit to MASSURI for this stunning design.
+The costume for VOLUME 2 @ Castlemaine State Festival was found in a store in Melbourne Central called Fashion Incubator which supports local fashion designers- all credit to MASSURI for this stunning poppy design.

 Carmen Warrington is a performing artist, songwriter, speaker and author who is dedicated to creating works that uplift and inspire.
 She was introduced to meditation in 1984, a gift that continues to enrich her personal and professional life.
 Born in England, her family moved to Australia when she was ten.
 As well as working from time to time as an actress, Carmen is also part of the music industry.